 The Fairmont jumpstarts Julia Morgan's career

-This is a easy walk from the Cable Car museum.
 You will have plenty time to take pictures.
-The views of the bay are wonderful, so bring yourcameras.
+The city views and the views of the bay are wonderful, so bring your camera.

 What:Explore Nob Hill